The Avela difference

 You may have come across the term “profound autism” and wondered what it means or why we sometimes use it.
 This term is used to describe autistic individuals who have significant support needs, including challenges with communication, daily living, and safety.
 Often, this includes people who do not use spoken language or use only a few words, and who may also have co-occurring intellectual disability.

-Some autistic individuals with profound support needs also experience medical challenges like epilepsy or behaviors such as self-injury or aggression that impact their well-being or the safety of those around them.
-These are complex situations—not signs of who a person is, but signs that they need support that is intensive, ongoing, and thoughtfully tailored to their unique needs.
-People with profound autism often require ongoing, intensive support to stay safe and thrive.
+Some autistic individuals with profound support needs also experience medical challenges like epilepsy or show dangerous behaviors such as self-injury or aggression that impact their well-being or the safety of those around them.
+These are complex situations—not signs of who a person is, but signs that they need support that is comprehensive , and thoughtfully tailored to their unique needs.
+People with profound autism often require ongoing support to stay safe and thrive.

 While there is limited research specific to supporting people with profound autism, the studies that do exist tend to focus on behavioral strategies like reinforcement and prompting (e.g., English & Anderson, 2006; Kurtz et al., 2020).
-At Avela, we build on this foundation by emphasizing evidence-informed practices that are positive, respectful, and rooted in real-life routines.
+At Avela Health , we build on this foundation by emphasizing evidence-informed practices that are positive, respectful, and rooted in real-life routines.

 Just as important, we equip parents with tools and support that help them feel confident and connected—not just managing the day-to-day, but thriving as a family.

-• Care must be individualized.
-Avela creates plans tailored to safety, daily living, sensory needs, and family goals.
+- Care must be individualized.
+Avela Health creates plans tailored to safety, daily living, sensory needs, and family goals.

 LEARN MORE